-Call the State Health Insurance Assistance Program (SHIP) at 1-800-333-2433 (TTY MN Relay 711 users call 711 or use your preferred relay service).
-In Minnesota, the SHIP is called the Senior LinkAge Line[®].
-These calls are free.
+Call the State Health Insurance

+Assistance Program (SHIP) at 1-800 333-2433 (TTY users call 711 or use

+your preferred relay service).
+In

+Minnesota, the SHIP is called the

+Senior LinkAge Line[®].

-You are automatically disenrolled from our plan when your Original Medicare coverage begins.
+You will automatically be disenrolled from our plan when your Original Medicare coverage begins.